larrygrpolanco/research-paper-webapp-poc/memory-bank/progress.md

 3. **Simplified Scope**: Focusing on demonstrating the approach rather than implementing every possible feature
 4. **Foundation First**: Building a solid technical foundation before adding complex features

-### Design Evolution
+### Data Structure Evolution

-The visual design approach has evolved from initial concepts:
+The data structure approach has evolved from initial concepts:

-1. **From Complex to Clean**: Moving toward a cleaner, more minimal aesthetic
-2. **From Dense to Progressive**: Shifting from dense information display to progressive disclosure
-3. **From Static to Interactive**: Evolving from static presentations to interactive explorations
+1. **From Unstructured to Structured**: Moving from raw CSV data to structured JSON
-4. **From Generic to K-Pop Inspired**: Refining the visual language to reflect K-pop aesthetics while maintaining clarity
-5. **From Tailwind-Only to Custom CSS**: Implementing custom CSS classes while maintaining Tailwind as a fallback
+2. **From Static to Dynamic**: Creating utility functions that can generate different views of the data
+3. **From Monolithic to Modular**: Breaking down data processing into smaller, reusable functions
+4. **From Rigid to Flexible**: Designing data structures that can accommodate future changes and additions

 ### Technical Approach Refinement